 Who do I claim against in an accident where I was hurt?

 In most cases where a passenger has been injured, they could claim against the driver, as the driver is the one responsible for their passenger’s safety.
 The driver could be made to pay compensation out of their driver’s insurance.
 Otherwise, you could claim against someone else if someone else was clearly responsible.
+Making a passenger compensation claim is therefore quite straightforward.

 Thank you for taking the time to read our guide on passenger car accident claims.
 We hope you’ve been able to find the answer to the question, ‘how can I prove fault in a car accident claim?’